Policy last updated

 - substantial attention to Health and Physical Education

-- a Humanities program that includes in each two-year band of schooling History, Geography and Civics and Citizenship and, from Year 5, Economics and Business
+- a Humanities program that includes History, Geography and Civics and Citizenship and, from Year 5, Economics and Business

-- an Arts program that in Years 3–4 includes all 5 Arts disciplines and at Years 5–6 and 7–8 consists of at least 2 Arts disciplines, 1 from the Performing Arts and 1 from the Visual Arts
+- an Arts program that in Years 3 to 4 includes all 5 Arts disciplines and at Years 5–6 and 7–8 consists of at least 2 Arts disciplines, 1 from the Performing Arts and 1 from the Visual Arts

-- technologies program that includes in each 2-year band of schooling both Design and Technologies and Digital Technologies
+- a technologies program that includes both Design Technologies and Digital Technologies

-- a learning program that includes in each 2-year band of schooling each of the capabilities: Critical and Creative Thinking, Ethical, Intercultural, and Personal and Social Capability
+- a learning program that includes each of the capabilities: Critical and Creative Thinking, Ethical, Intercultural, and Personal and Social.

-The department’s Languages Education policy for the Breadth Stage also requires that schools must include provision of languages education across all year levels, delivered by a VIT registered teacher or staff with permission to teach.
+The department’s Languages Education policy for the Breadth Stage also requires that schools must provide languages education across all year levels, delivered by a VIT registered teacher or staff with VIT Permission to Teach.

 -